Environmental decision making under uncertainty

 We offer a simplified and more intuitive description of the central ideas of our approach in this paper:

-Environmental Decision-Making under Uncertainty, to be published in Wenceslao J. González (ed.): Current Trends in Philosophy of Science.
+Environmental Decision-Making under Uncertainty, in Wenceslao J. González (ed.): Current Trends in Philosophy of Science.
 A Prospective for the Near Future.
 Synthese Library.
-Cham: Springer.
+Cham: Springer, 2022, 45-62.

 This project has developed in close collaboration first with XL Catlin and Axa XL, and then with Maximum Information.
 The specific case we’re looking is insurance companies’ cover for damage resulting from hurricanes in the North Atlantic.
 The outputs of hurricane models play an important role in pricing decisions for insurance premiums, and insurers find themselves in the multi model situation mentioned earlier.
 With the support of a grant from the Lighthill Risk Network, the project Toward the Development of a Decision-Theoretic Framework for enhanced Cat Risk Management will spend the academic year 2021-22 working toward an implementation of our general framework for concrete decision-making in the insurance sector.
 The project is carried out in partnership with Maximum Information and reask, and involves collaboration with Aon, MS Amlin, Liberty Syndicates, Guy Carpenter, Lloyd’s, and Hiscox.